christianacca/web-api-starter/tools/azurite/README.md

 > **IMPORTANT**: Pick the instructions below based on your preference for IDE or command-line

+## Requirements

+**Minimum Azurite Version**: v3.34.0 or later

+This version is required to support Azure Storage API version 2025-07-05 used by .NET 10 Azure Storage SDKs.

 ## Install and run (for command-line)

 ### Install